-In 1981, PCI founders Bernard Benson, David Woollcombe, Rosey Simonds and Michael and Eirwen Harbottle came together to engage youth in creating a better future for themselves.
+In 1981, PCI founders David Gordon, Bernard Benson, David Woollcombe, Rosey Simonds and Michael and Eirwen Harbottle came together to engage youth in creating a better future for themselves.
 Initially through a musical before beginning youth-led programmes to inspire, educate and empower the future generation.

 Rosey produced numerous Peace Child musicals and the musical City of Peace.
 For the past 12 years she has run Peace Child’s UK educational programmes sponsored by Defra, Transport for London and the UK and the Paul Hamlyn Foundation.